Mindflash/mf-api-example/CUSTOMBRANDING.md

  ## To configure Background image:
-  1. Put images in the assets folder
+  1. Put images in the assets folder of the selected section.
   2. Open the backgroundImage sheet in the excel and paste image-url in the url column.